 UW Madison – Wisconsin Institutes for Medical Research

-Phase II, the Center Tower, continued consolidation of medical research labs and programs critical to the long-term success of the center’s overall goals.
-The Center Tower phase of the WIMR Building consists of one seven-story laboratory tower on a three-story base.
-The base building portion of the Center Tower was completed with Phase I. The seven research laboratory floors of Phase II are occupied by the Eye Research Institute, Surgery, Cardiovascular and Regenerative Sciences, Molecular Medicine, and Neurosciences research groups.
-Phase II additionally incorporates sustainability practices where appropriate, including construction material recycling, daylighting, substantial heat recovery, robust building automation controls, a rain garden, an accessible green roof and low maintenance landscape features necessary to achieve LEED-Gold certification.
+Phase II houses seven research laboratory floors, occupied by the Eye Research Institute, Surgery, Cardiovascular and Regenerative Sciences, Molecular Medicine, and Neurosciences research groups.
+A chilled beam structural solution provides additional open office space through a mezzanine system on multiple floors.
+Phase II additionally incorporates sustainability practices such as construction material recycling, daylighting, substantial heat recovery, robust building automation controls, a rain garden, an accessible green roof, and low maintenance landscape features necessary to achieve LEED-Gold certification.

 Location: